 - Each will have water, an electrolyte replenisher fluid, medical supplies, medical personnel, and portable toilets.

-- Powerade will be the electrolyte replenisher fluid available on the course.
-The flavor will be announced prior to the race.
+- Flavor and brand of electrolyte replenisher fluid available on the course will be announced shortly.

 - GU supplies and flavors will vary.
 If you are dependent on nutrition supplements like these, be sure to carry your own in case you miss the hand outs or the supplies run out.

 - Medical assistance will be available at all Relay exchange areas and most fluid stations as well as the finish line.

 - Portable toilets will be located at each fluid station and relay exchange zone along the course.

 All relay awards will be mailed 4-6 weeks following the event.

 We have set up an event on the CIM Facebook page to allow runners to get together and formulate relay teams.
 You can visit the relay event HERE.

 The California International Marathon is the United States Association of Blind Athletes National Marathon Championship.
 Additionally, some athletes not ready to complete the full marathon compete as USABA Relay Teams.
 For more information on this program, click here.